 is nested within the base Home Assistantconfig

-directory, if it does not exist, you can create it.
+directory; if it does not exist, you can create it.
 Tip: Use the Studio Code Server add-on for an easy way to navigate the file system and upload files. -

 Restart Home Assistant so the custom integration is recognized.

-Option B- Install with Home Assistant Community Store
+Install with Home Assistant Community Store

 -

-If you have HACS (Home Assistant Community Store) installed on your Home Assistant server, you can add my repo as a Custom Repository.
+If you have HACS (Home Assistant Community Store) installed on your Home Assistant server, you can add this repo as a Custom Repository.
 Simply click on the three dots in the top right of the Home Assistant Community Store page, and select

 Custom repositories